vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Preferred way is to divide configuration to multiple files and then import them when used
 - Usually based on application layers - web layer, service layer, DAO layer,...
 - Enables better configuration organization
-- Enables to separate layers, which often change based on environment, etc. - eg. switching services for mocks in unit tests, having in-memory database, ...
+- Enables to separate layers, which often change based on environment, etc. - eg. switching services for mocks in unit tests, having an in-memory database, ...
 - Can import other config files in java config using @Import annotation
 ```java
 @Configuration